johnalison/WorkingPhilosophy/BookNotes/NewKindOfScience.md

   - Universality is a much more widespread phenomena.
   - Interesting take on Godel's Incompleteness theorem

 - Like the idea of explicitly categorizing all possibilities and searching through them systematically.

 - Studies suggest, if the rules of the system are sufficiently simple, then you can only ever get purely repetitive behavior.
-  IF the rules are more complex, nesting will often appear, and to get complexity in the overall behavior of the system need to go beyond some threshold of complexity.
+  If the rules are more complex, nesting will often appear, and to get complexity in the overall behavior of the system need to go beyond some threshold of complexity.
   Surprising finding is that the threshold is typically extremely low.
    (of course as is one of the main problems with the book most of this is simply the author's opinion.
 And things like "sufficiently", "complexity" and threshold are not defined in any meaningful way)

 - Adding more dimensions does not ultimately seem to have much effect on the occurrence of behavior of any significant complexity.